antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 * argparse

 ## Step 1: data preparation
 All 5 datasets are already cleaned and preprocessed.
-If you are interested in raw data, corresponding links are provided in the article.
+If you are interested in raw data, corresponding links are provided in the paper.

 | Dataset       | Name |